Orrin Thompson (real estate developer): Building plans, methods and growth

 Thompson and his company, Orrin Thompson Homes, built rows and rows of modestly priced new homes that were termed subdivisions or tract housing.
 He then offered them to the generation known as the Greatest Generation.

 To keep his prices down, he saved on building costs in a number of ways: by taking ideas from the assembly line, by creating great quantities of houses, by building them in proximity to each other, and by using the same plans over and over.
 In the 1950s these newly built homes were priced around $12,000.

 Also, Thompson was able to build on inexpensive land away from the city, because the automobile and the public streets and highways had come of age, which gave homeowners greater mobility and the ability to commute.

 Beginning with a few acres of prairie, Thompson created entirely new communities; first each basement would be excavated and constructed of cinder blocks, then each house would be erected on top of that, then the new family would move in.
 Lawns were then planted.
 The next step would be the addition of sewer systems, natural gas pipelines, then asphalt streets.

 The communities grew, accompanied by the development of businesses and schools, and in some cases communities developed into cities where there had been no cities.

 His large real-estate developments occurred in the Minnesota cities of Edina, Richfield, Bloomington, Cottage Grove, Apple Valley, and Coon Rapids.

+In the 1960s Orrin Thompson's son Gary Thompson became a key part of the company, as the company branched out to include an electrical contracting firm, a lumber yard and millwork company, a heavy equipment and cement company.

+Changes to the business model

+In the 1950s and 1960s Orrin Thompson’s business model was based on low prices and selling big numbers of houses — 1400 per year.
+Then the market began to change, and profits dipped down to only $400 a house.
+The company responded: In 1966 they began selling fewer but more expensive and profitable houses.
+The cost of a house went up to $22,000 to $30,000.
+They also reduced the numbers of employees in the crew that built each house, and that worked in the office.
+Then they added variety to the design of each house, so that houses with identical designs were not side-by-side.